8 Great Rivers for Tubing in Wisconsin

 Beautiful wooded shorelines with rugged rock formations are abundant on the Lower Wisconsin River.
 If you discover a sandbar or island it’s a great chance to take a break and sing a little “On Wisconsin.”

-Flow gently through the forested riverbanks and rich farmlands.
-South of Madison near the Illinois border, the Sugar River serves up a sweet afternoon of floating down the river.Things to Do
+Float gently through the forested riverbanks and rich farmlands.
+South of Madison near the Illinois border, the Sugar River serves up a sweet afternoon of rolling down the river.Things to Do